 Often used in casual and motivating conversations, the notion of following our dreams can actually hold the key to understanding our waking lives a little better and even the symbolism behind the images we see at night.

+There are a lot of studies going on about dream interpretation, lucid dreams, and their relation to mental health.
 Let’s grab a journal, some melatonin, and find out why following our dreams can be a huge health and longevity upgrade.

 Why Do We Dream When We Sleep?

 Despite scientific research, there is no conclusive evidence as to why we dream.
 What we do know is dreaming serves a primary, biological purpose.

 Having a good night’s sleep with the subconscious mind coming up with dream content helps the body in the following ways:

 - It aids in the consolidation of learning and short-term to long-term memory storage.
 Memory consolidation helps your mind function better and get rid of brain fog.